Volkskammer: Membership

 Only one list of candidates appeared on a ballot paper; voters simply took the ballot paper and dropped it into the ballot box.
 Those who wanted to vote against the National Front list had to vote using a separate ballot box, without any secrecy.
 The table below shows an overview of the reported results of all parliamentary elections before 1990, with the resulting disposition of parliamentary seats.

 In 1976, the Volkskammer moved into a specially constructed building on Marx-Engels-Platz (now Schloßplatz again), the Palace of the Republic (Palast der Republik).
 Prior to this, the Volkskammer met at Langenbeck-Virchow-Haus in the Mitte district of Berlin.

 Initially, voters in East Berlin could not take part in elections to the Volkskammer, in which they were represented by indirectly elected non-voting members, but in 1979 the electoral law was changed to provide for 66 directly elected deputies with full voting rights.

+With the advent of the Peaceful revolution, a new electoral law was passed on 20 February 1990, reducing the Volkskammer to 400 members and establishing their competitive election using party-list proportional representation, with no electoral threshold.
+Seats were calculated nationally using the largest remainder method, and distributed in multi-member constituencies corresponding to the fifteen Bezirke.

 After the 1990 election, the disposition of the parties was as follows: